The business environment in Croatia

 If the Commercial Court considers it necessary, it may request additional information.
 Otherwise, the registration certificate will be issued as soon as possible.
 The registration certificate also certifies the membership in the Chamber of Commerce in Croatia.
 Company registration in Croatia

 can be carried on by a legal representative if he is appointed through power of attorney.
-Anyway, after obtaining the registration certificate from the Commercial Court in Croatia, the company must also register with the Central Bureau of Statistics, Tax Administration, the Croatian Pension Insurance Institute and Croatian Institute for Health Insurance.
+After obtaining the registration certificate from the Commercial Court in Croatia, the company must also register with the Central Bureau of Statistics, Tax Administration, the Croatian Pension Insurance Institute and Croatian Institute for Health Insurance.
 When registering the business in Croatia

 with the institutions in charge, please observe the following information: